dalisoft/guides/computers/z390-i9-9900k-hackintosh.md

 # BIOS Configs for Hackintosh

 > [!WARNING]
 > This settings will not be updated anymore.
-Since 2022 i have Macbook Pro M1 Max 16"
+Since 2022 i am own Macbook Pro M1 Max 16"

 ## Hardware lists